sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gettext</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : GNU libraries and utilities for producing multi-lingual messages
+Short desc    : GNU libraries and utilities for producing multi-lingual messages
 URL          : http://www.gnu.org/software/gettext/
-Лицензия     : GPLv3+ and LGPLv2+ and GFDL
+License      : GPLv3+ and LGPLv2+ and GFDL
-Описание     : The GNU gettext package provides a set of tools and documentation for
+Descript     : The GNU gettext package provides a set of tools and documentation for
              : producing multi-lingual messages in programs.
 Tools include a set of
              : conventions about how programs should be written to support message
              : catalogs, a directory and file naming organization for the message